Dental Crowns and Fixed Bridges – Rock Hill, SC

 Note that for bridges to be placed, a small amount of enamel needs to be removed from the abutment teeth.
 However, this step won’t be necessary if you get a dental bridge supported by implants.

-What are the Benefits of Dental Crowns and Bridges?
+What are the Benefits of Dental Crowns and Fixed Bridges?

 A crown will restore the appearance of a damaged tooth and bring it back to full strength so that you can safely use it to chew and speak again.
 Also, badly broken teeth that can’t be repaired with just a filling can be held together using a crown.
 If there’s a small amount of space between your teeth, or if their position needs to be slightly corrected, a crown can help address the issue.